Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Numerical results

-To study the effectiveness of transfer learning, we initiated our work by obtaining a baseline (pre-trained) generator and discriminator for inclusive neutrino-carbon scattering events.
-We trained the model on samples uniformly distributed across different neutrino energies (from $300$~MeV to $10$~Gev), using a training dataset comprising four million events.
+To study the TL approach, we began by obtaining a baseline (pre-trained) generator and discriminator for inclusive neutrino-carbon scattering events.
+We trained the model on samples uniformly distributed across neutrino energies from $300$~MeV to $10$~Gev, using a training dataset with four million events.
 To test the quality of this model, we generated new data at fixed neutrino energies: $500$~MeV, $1$~GeV, $3$~GeV, $5$~GeV, and $10$~GeV, as well as for uniformly distributed samples across the entire energy spectrum.
-The values of performance metrics of the baseline GAN model are low and comparable to those reported in our previous paper.
+The values of performance metrics of the baseline GAN model are low and comparable to those reported in our previous paper~\cite{bonilla2025generativeadversarialneuralnetworks}.
 Table~\ref{tab:Inlusivemetrics} summarizes the quality of the baseline model.

-To evaluate the effectiveness of the transfer learning technique -- specifically, to determine how well the baseline model captures universal patterns shared across all processes discussed in this paper -- we consider two training scenarios.
-In particular, we train models using both a large dataset of 100,000 and a smaller one containing 10,000 events.
+To evaluate the effectiveness of the TL technique -- specifically, to determine how well the baseline model captures universal patterns shared across all processes discussed in this paper -- we consider two training scenarios.
+In particular, we train models using both a large dataset of 100,000 events and a smaller dataset of 10,000 events.

 Fig.~\ref{fig:train_subsample} illustrates the differences in event distributions between the two training datasets for $\nu_\mu$–argon scattering events within the neutrino energy range of $450$ to $550$~MeV.
 The figure clearly shows that training the GAN and discriminator with only 10,000 events poses a significant challenge.